City Walks Through Italy: Your Guide to 20 Must-See Destinations

 20 Must-See Destinations in Italy

 From the North of Italy to the Island of Sicily, many of these Italian places are a little below the radar.
+Having visited each place, we can personally recommend that you visit.

 1. Trieste, Friuli Venezia Giulia